BaPSF/bapsflib/docs/using_lapd/handledata.rst

 :orphan:

-With a :class:`numpy.recarray`, accessing a data field can be done via a dictionary lookup or as an access to a member of the array.
+With a `numpy.recarray`, accessing a data field can be done via a dictionary lookup or as an access to a member of the array.
 For example, accessing the shot number array can be like